Jonathan Crombie: Theatre

 Crombie appeared on stage in The Dishwashers by Morris Panych (Tarragon Theatre, 2005) and The Oxford Roof Climbers Rebellion by Stephen Massicotte (Tarragon Theatre/Great Canadian Stage Company, 2006).
 He spent four seasons at Ontario's Stratford Shakespeare Festival appearing in A Comedy Of Errors, Hamlet, As You Like It, Taming of the Shrew, and as Romeo in Diana Leblanc's Romeo and Juliet.
 He was nominated for a Dora Mavor Moore Award for his role in the Canadian Stage Company's 1997 production of Tom Stoppard's play Arcadia.

 Crombie debuted on Broadway in the Canadian musical The Drowsy Chaperone as "Man in Chair", from March to April 2007.
 He returned to the production beginning 21 August, and performed the role during the show's tour through the United States.

 In 2013, Crombie performed at Centerstage, Baltimore, in Clybourne Park and Benetha's Place for the Rasin Cycle featured on PBS.
 His final appearance on stage was playing two roles in the Denver Center for the Performing Arts Theatre Company's 2015 world premiere of Benediction, based on the novel by Kent Haruf.

 Death

 Crombie's family announced on 18 April 2015, that he had died suddenly three days earlier of a brain hemorrhage in New York City.
 His organs were donated.
 News of his death led to "Gilbert Blythe" trending on Twitter as fans shared their condolences.

 Personal life

 Crombie never married and had no children.
-At his memorial service in 2015, livetweeted by TVOntario journalist Steve Paikin, his sister Robin said that "Jonathan was also a gay man who didn't come out until his 40s ...
+At his memorial service in 2015, livetweeted by TVOntario journalist Steve Paikin, and his sister Robin said: "Jonathan was also a gay man who didn't come out until his 40s ...
 He was a very private person."